ShuyinOuyang/SADU/README.md

-# SADU: Software Architecture Diagram Understanding Benchmark
+# SADU: A Benchmark for Software Architecture Diagram Understanding

 Official repository for **SADU**, a benchmark for evaluating multimodal models on **software architecture diagram understanding**.